thomasCM23/DenseNeuralNet/README.md

 # DenseNeuralNet
 Simple implementation of a Neural Network framework.
 Only meant for me to reinforce some of the knowledge I have gained about Neural Networks.
+This framework is specifically for classification, if time allows I will implement regression using MSE.

 ### Topic Of Interest
 - Weight initialization of layers(He, Xavier, Reduced Standard Normal)